-Nondenial denial: "No one ever goes down this road, I would hope, without giving it a lot of consideration and a lot of preparation and a lot of thought work, and so that's what I'm doing." -- February.
-Spoke earlier of building "a body of work that lays the framework of the candidacy for 2016," in an acknowledgment of presidential ambition that is rare in the field.
+Nondenial denial: “No one ever goes down this road, I would hope, without giving it a lot of consideration and a lot of preparation and a lot of thought work, and so that’s what I’m doing.” — speaking to reporters in Baltimore in February.
+Spoke earlier of building “a body of work that lays the framework of the candidacy for 2016,” in an acknowledgment of presidential ambition that is rare in the field.

 Book: No. “I’m not sure where I’d find the time for that.”
 It’s probably only a matter of time before he suddenly finds the time.

-Iowa: Yes, in fall 2012 headlined U.S. Sen. Tom Harkin's annual steak fry, a must-stop for many Democrats seeking to compete in the leadoff caucuses.
-In Maryland, attended fundraiser for U.S. Rep. Bruce Braley, who is running for the Senate in Iowa.
+Iowa: Yes, in fall 2012 headlined U.S. Sen. Tom Harkin’s annual steak fry, a must-do for Democrats seeking to compete in the leadoff caucuses.
+In Maryland, attended fundraiser for U.S. Rep. Bruce Braley, who is running for Senate in Iowa.

-New Hampshire: Yes, last November, spoke at Democratic Party dinner, where he criticized a political climate with "a lot more excuses and ideology than cooperation or action" and promoted himself as Baltimore's former mayor and a governor who can get things done.
-Also spoke at a 2012 convention of New Hampshire Democrats.
-Appeared at fundraiser in Washington area last year for U.S. Sen. Jeanne Shaheen of New Hampshire.
+New Hampshire: Yes, spoke at Democratic Party dinner in November.
+Also addressed a 2012 convention of New Hampshire Democrats.
+Appeared at a fundraiser in the Washington area last year for U.S. Sen. Jeanne Shaheen of New Hampshire.

-South Carolina: Yes, 2013 speech to Democratic activists.
+South Carolina: Yes, in May to campaign for state Sen. Vincent Sheheen, Democratic candidate for governor.
+Also made a 2013 speech to Democratic activists.

 Foreign travel: Yes, considerable.
-Israel last year for a second time.
+Israel last year for a second time as governor; also visited there as Baltimore mayor.
 Also Denmark, Ireland, France, Brazil and El Salvador in 2013.
 Asia in 2011, Iraq in 2010.

 Meet the money: Has many bases covered as one of the party’s top fundraisers.
 Raised more than $1 million for President Barack Obama’s re-election campaign and in December ended his year as finance chairman for the Democratic Governors Association.

 Networking: Yes.
 Busy spring, with speeches to California Democratic state convention in March, Wisconsin Democrats in April and Massachusetts Democrats in May.
-Was Democratic governors' chairman for two years until December 2012.
+“I’m going to do quite a bit more traveling this summer, sharing our story and supporting like-minded Democrats in states with important races,” he wrote in a May fundraising letter from his political action committee.
+Was Democratic governors’ chairman for two years until December 2012.
 Campaigned in October 2013 for Democratic candidates in Florida, New Jersey, Ohio, Texas and elsewhere.

-Hog the TV: He's getting back in the swing.
-January 2014 Sunday news show appearance on CNN was first in months, followed by CBS in February.
+Hog the TV: He’s getting back in the swing.
+January 2014 Sunday news show appearance on CNN was first in months and was followed by one on CBS in February.
 In September 2013, sparred with Texas Gov. Rick Perry over job creation and health care on CNN.

-Do something: Has posted some victories as governor that appeal to liberals: toughened gun laws, repealed the death penalty, saw voters approve gay marriage after he got behind legislation to approve it, set up a framework to develop offshore wind power.
+Do something: Has posted some victories as governor that appeal to liberals: successfully pushed to toughen gun laws and repeal the death penalty, saw voters approve gay marriage after he got behind legislation to approve it, pushed successfully to set up a framework to develop offshore wind power.
 In April, won legislative approval of minimum wage increase, a 2014 priority.